- Contains natural compounds that act synergistically to fight gastroesophageal reflux.

-Gastroesophageal reflux is a common and persistent problem which often proves resistant to conventional medicine.
+It is a common and persistent problem which often proves resistant to conventional medicine.
 Most of the time, treatment involves the use of substances ranging from simple antacids (such as chewable calcium carbonate or bicarbonate tablets) to more active medications such as Maalox® or Gaviscon®, as well as proton pump inhibitors (PPIs) which directly counteract the production of acid by the stomach.
 Another option is H2 antihistamines which by blocking certain receptors in the stomach, reduce acid secretion and thus regurgitation.
 These remedies are very widely used but they all involve adverse side-effects, and in particular, increase the risk of osteoporosis-induced fractures.

 Unfortunately, in most reflux sufferers, there is a fault in the muscle that lies between the esophagus and the stomach, called the lower oesophageal sphincter.
 This muscle is only supposed to open to allow consumed food to pass through, but in the case of reflux, it opens at inappropriate times and allows gastric juices to flow back towards the esophagus.
 But this defect can also be aggravated or caused by a number of recognized factors:

 Easy to absorb, effective and inexpensive, these are used as standard therapy for neutralizing excess acidity.
-Commercially-available antacids often contain calcium carbonate and it is often thought that it is the calcium which provides the antacid effect, whereas in actual fact, it is the carbonates which have alkalinising properties that combat gastric hyperacidity.
+Commercially available antacids often contain calcium carbonate and it is often thought that it is the calcium which provides the antacid effect, whereas in actual fact, it is the carbonates which have alkalinising properties that combat gastric hyperacidity.

 It’s no coincidence that liquorice is traditionally used to treat digestive problems.
-Studies show that it stimulates production of mucous by the stomach and boosts its natural protection against digestive secretions and certain drugs - provided it is free of glycyrrhizic acid (a compound that can raise blood pressure).
+Studies show that it stimulates the production of mucous by the stomach and boosts its natural protection against digestive secretions and certain drugs - provided it is free of glycyrrhizic acid (a compound that can raise blood pressure).
 This is indeed the case with the extract in Anti-Acid Reflux Formula and in DGL, a supplement designed to relieve dyspepsia.

 Other research has shown that deglycyrrhizinated liquorice (DGL) prevents Helicobacter pylori bacteria, the principal cause of peptic ulcers, from adhering to the stomach wall, an effect similar to that of H.Pylori Fight.
 Another study of around 100 subjects showed that DGL also has an anti-ulcer effect comparable to that of Tagamet ®, a type 2 antihistamine.
-Lastly, it is also known to stimulate growth of gastric and intestinal mucosa cells, while increasing blood flow and reducing muscle spasms.
+Lastly, it is also known to stimulate the growth of gastric and intestinal mucosa cells, while increasing blood flow and reducing muscle spasms.

 This is a bioavailable and highly active form of magnesium which helps prevent oesophageal and stomach muscles from contracting.

 This equal parts combination of zinc and carnosine works synergistically.
 The zinc helps modify secretion of cytokines and combats intestinal inflammation and impairment of the stomach’s immune defenses.
 For its part, the L-Carnosine maximises zinc’s activity at the site of inflammation and in particular, enables it to adhere to gastric mucosa cells.
-It is also found in the supplement Zinc L-carnosine 37.5 mg
+It is also found in the supplement Zinc L-carnosine 37.5 mg.